-Over the next few decades, the core fabric of all these networks – and the new ones needed for the Internet – grew towards a much simpler architecture.
+The core fabric of all these networks – and the new ones needed for the Internet – grew towards a much simpler architecture.
 They all included very high-speed IP routers, interconnected with optical fibre.

 Many of those legacy networks have just faded away – as designers added ‘smarts’ to IP networks to mimic the legacy network’s purpose – and many new ones.